13.3. Eye aberrations

 Consequently, aberration forms of comparable magnitude do not necessarily have identical effect as in a passive optical system, such as telescope and, to a small but not insignificant degree, eye aberrations are random.

-Optical system of human eye is represented by schematic eye, which uses average dimensions with idealized, centered and rotationally symmetrical surfaces, in modeling eye imaging and aberrations.
+Optical system of human eye is usually represented by the schematic eye, which uses average dimensions with idealized, centered and rotationally symmetrical surfaces, in modeling eye imaging and aberrations.
 As every complex system, eye is described by its entrance and exit pupil and 6 cardinal points: object and image space focal point, first and second principal plane, and first and second nodal point (FIG. 222).

 A basic aberration-defining reference line in a general optical system is the chief ray: a ray that passes through the center of aperture stop, determining the reference optical path length against which are measured optical path differences of other rays.
 For an axial image point, the chief ray coincides with optical axis; for off-axis image points, chief ray is the one passing through the center of the aperture stop.
 In ophthalmology, on the other hand, it is common to refer to line-of-sight (LOS) as the chief ray equivalent - a concept not compatible with the conventional aberration theory (taking a ray other than one passing though the center of the aperture stop as the reference for optical path difference changes the wavefront aberration form, making symmetrical aberrations asymmetrical).